sr320/LabDocs/protocols/ProteinprepforMSMS.md

 __200mM Iodoacetamide (IAA)__

-To make a 5ml solution (20ul required/sample)-make 200ul aliquots and store at -80C.
-Must keep in dark, wrap bottle in foil.
-Aliquot ten at a time and put in freezer.
+To make a 5ml solution (20ul required/sample).
+Make 200ul aliquots and store at -80C.
+Must keep in dark; wrap tubes in foil when ready to use.

 MW: 184.96g/mol